mlimber/holy-build-box/LIBRARY-VARIANTS.md

 ### Caveats

 When using this variant, do not use `-O3` because the enabled security features are [not compatible with that optimization level](SECURITY-HARDENING-BINARIES.md).

+Some code may not be compatible with security hardening.
+In that case, use the `exe_gc_light_hardened` variant instead.

 Like `exe`, this variant is not suitable for compiling shared libraries.
 Use the `shlib` variant instead.